COG-UK/phylo-reports/UK_full_report/all_report_results/adm1_reports/Wales/Wales.md

 Of the 25 that remain:
-17 are pending extinction, ie last seen three weeks ago.
+12 are pending extinction, ie last seen three weeks ago.
-4 lineages have gone quiet, ie haven't been seen this week.
+9 lineages have gone quiet, ie haven't been seen this week.
-2 lineages have reactivated.
-2 lineages have been continuously circulating.
+4 lineages have been continuously circulating.